-When applying the clustering procedure to the multimodal embeddings computed (as described above) from the JAC and NDI images, we obtained nine distinct clusters (see Fig. 7 for sizes and for colour reference for subsequent results on phenotypic variables).
-Figure 7 shows the number of individuals belonging to each cluster for the JAC-NDI experiments performed, as well as a low-dimensional representation of the high-dimensional embeddings which visually confirms the existence and separations of the clusters we found.
+When applying the clustering procedure to the multimodal embeddings computed (as described above) from the JAD and NDI images, we obtained nine distinct clusters (see Fig. 6 for sizes and for color reference for subsequent results on phenotypic variables).
+Figure 6 shows the number of individuals belonging to each cluster for the JAC-NDI experiments performed.